Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Background and Related Works

 \subsection{Models for Image Difference Captioning}

-Image Difference Captioning (IDC) represents a specialized domain within image captioning characterized by its focus on subtle variations between images, rather than merely identifying common objects.
-The pioneering work in IDC, Spot-the-Diff \cite{spot}, suggests potential change clusters and employs an LSTM \cite{lstm} decoder to generate captions addressing these variations.
-DUDA \cite{duda_clevr} explores image differences at the semantic level using ResNet \cite{resnet} and an LSTM to compute dynamic attention weights, producing captions that accurately depict these differences.
+Image Difference Captioning (IDC) represents a specialized domain within image captioning characterized by its focus on subtle variations between images.
+As for the pioneering work in IDC, Spot-the-Diff \cite{spot} presents potential change clusters and employs an LSTM \cite{lstm} decoder to generate difference captions.
+DUDA \cite{duda_clevr} explores image differences at the semantic level, using a ResNet \cite{resnet} and an LSTM to compute dynamic attention weights and produce captions.
 VARD \cite{vard} introduces a viewpoint-adaptive representation disentanglement network based on LSTM for differentiating between real and pseudo changes.
 Meanwhile, NCT \cite{nct} employs a transformer \cite{transformers} to integrate neighboring features, and CLIP4IDC \cite{clip4idc} uses BERT-like training methodologies, adapting a CLIP model for IDC tasks.

-With the emergence of MLLMs, VIXEN \cite{vixen} marks the inaugural use of these models for IDC tasks, attempting to extract features from CLIP outputs using linear layers or Q-formers and subsequently concatenating the features of differential images for input into an LLM to generate image difference captions.
+With the emergence of MLLMs, VIXEN \cite{vixen} marks the inaugural use of these models for IDC tasks, mapping the features of differential images to text space and employing an LLM to generate image difference captions.

-In contrast, our dataset is specifically designed for MLLMs.
-We construct our data based on the visual instruction tuning format established by mainstream MLLMs like LLaVA-1.5 and MGM, highlighting a new direction for exploration aimed at enhancing MLLMs from a data-centric perspective.
+Our data synthesis method and dataset is specifically designed for MLLMs.
+We build our data in accordance with the instruction-following format established by mainstream MLLMs such as LLaVA-1.5 and MGM, highlighting a new direction for exploration aimed at enhancing MLLMs from a data-centric perspective.